Skip to main contentSkip to footer

 • Build cycle lanes that are separate from cars.

-• Change traffic lights to help people cross the road safely.
+• Improve crossing facilities to help people cross safely

 • Fix busy junctions so they’re easier and safer to cross.